Notre Dame vs. USC NCAA Football Odds, Plays and Insights | October 23, 2021

 - Notre Dame's games this year have gone over the total in four out of six opportunities (66.7%).

-- Notre Dame is 2-2 against the spread and 4-0 overall in games when it puts up more than 27.3 points.
+- When Notre Dame puts up more than 27.3 points, it is 2-2 against the spread and 4-0 overall.

-- When Notre Dame picks up over 382.2 yards, the team is 1-2 against the spread and 3-0 overall.
+- In games that Notre Dame amasses more than 382.2 yards, the team is 1-2 against the spread and 3-0 overall.

-- This year, the Fighting Irish have turned the ball over 10 times, while the Trojans have forced 10.
+- The Fighting Irish have 10 turnovers this season, equal to the number of takeaways for the Trojans.

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.